cbuchner1/CudaMiner/README.txt

 >>> RELEASE HISTORY <<<

+- November 14th brings a performance boost for Compute 3.5 cards: nVidia GTX 780, 780Ti, Titan and GT 640 (GK208 chip)
+  Note that the -C option isn't needed for the Titan kernel.

 - the November 1st release finally fixes the stratum protocol hang for good.
 Root cause analysis: The ssize_t didn't wasn't a signed type in my Windows port, causing the stratum_send_line